 - Cover the cooking pot.
 Cook in low heat until the rice is half cooked.
 This will take around 12 to 13 minutes.

 - While the rice is cooking, make the sauce by combining the green onions, hot pepper, garlic, red pepper flakes, Gochujang, Sesame seeds, Sesame oil, and honey.
 Stir to mix well.
-Set aside.1/4 cup green onions, 1 tablespoon Gochujang, 1 Hot pepper, 3 cloves garlic, 1/2 teasoon red pepper flakes, 1 teaspoon sesame oil, 1 to 2 teaspoons honey
+Set aside.1/4 cup green onions, 1 tablespoon Gochujang (see notes below), 1 Hot pepper, 3 cloves garlic, 1/2 teasoon red pepper flakes, 1 teaspoon sesame oil, 1 to 2 teaspoons honey

 - Heat the cooking oil in a pan.
 Once the oil gets hot, start to cook the egg sunny-side-up.
 It will help to push the oil towards the egg using a spatula so that the top part gets cooked evenly.1 egg, 3 tablespoons cooking oil